LinguistDeveloper/clarive/docs/en/rules/palette/control/apply-project.markdown

 Data editor has the following key:

-- **Project**: Project key, value column has to be filled with the desired project mid.
+- **Project** - Project key, value column has to be filled with the desired project mid.